braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/integration/standard_integration.md

 #### Testing Display

 At this point, you should be able to see notifications sent from Braze.
-To test this, go to the `Campaigns` section of your Braze dashboard and create a `Push Notification` campaign.
-Choose `Android Push` and design your message.
-Then click the eyeball in the composer to get the test sender.
-Enter the user id or email address of your current user and click `Send Test`.
+To test this, go to the **Campaigns** page on your Braze dashboard and create a **Push Notification** campaign.
+Choose **Android Push** and design your message.
+Then click the eye icon in the composer to get the test sender.
+Enter the user ID or email address of your current user and click **Send Test**.
 You should see the push show up on your device.

 ![Android push test][55]